Kenneth Williams: Early life and education

-Both of Williams' parents were born in London, but with a Welsh heritage extending for several generations.
+Both of Williams's parents were born in London, but with a Welsh heritage extending for several generations.
 Williams sometimes described himself as Welsh, noting his parents' surnames and origins in his diaries and in interviews.: In 1968, during the filming of Carry On Up the Khyber in Snowdonia National Park, Williams stated that "I always like being back in Wales.
 I always feel a hiraeth, it always comes back to you, once you step back into the place where you have atavistic memories."
 A year later, Williams would describe a debate in Ireland when he was told he had some nerve showing his "English face in Dublin".
-Williams dramatically responded with a "very slow take and riposted 'Wanna get your facts right, dear, I'm Welsh'" before rising to his feet and reciting The Bard.
-A Pindaric Ode by Thomas Gray.
+Williams dramatically responded with a "very slow take and riposted 'Wanna get your facts right, dear, I'm Welsh'" before rising to his feet and reciting The Bard, a Pindaric Ode by Thomas Gray.
 Williams noted that this performance was cut short by applause, for which he was grateful as he did not know any more of the poem.
 Two years before his death, Williams guest hosted the Wogan chatshow; drawing the audience's attention to a display of red roses, Williams commented, "It's St George's Day today and the rose is the symbol of St George, the patron saint of England.
 I wouldn't know anything about it.
-I'm not English, I'm Welsh." before proclaiming "Mymryn bach o Gymru, Cymru fydd, Cymru sydd – Cymru am byth!"
-(A little bit of Wales, Wales will be, Wales is – Wales forever!)
+I'm not English, I'm Welsh." before proclaiming "Mymryn bach o Gymru, Cymru sydd, Cymru fydd – Cymru am byth!"
+(A little bit of Wales, Wales is, Wales will be – Wales forever!)